irulanCorrino/treefingers/README.md

 - there are two variants around here: [this] one outputting A4 sheet and another one outputting B4 sheet
 - you may read the source code in .html format as well
 - there are .pdf files available if you would like using demo script's output for an artwork item (B4 sticker variant is formatted in two versions --with and without margins for a printing)
+- temporarily you may see `raw script source [internal kTurtle format]` here that has trapped into the documentation by an accident
+- for viewing `human-readable source code` go to `'demo' branch` please
+- after my switch to developing next major version [2.1] this artifact will be removed anyway
 <img alt="demo script`s output B4" title="treefingers (high contrast, B4)" src="https://user-images.githubusercontent.com/98284211/167228348-850b979a-7bd5-455a-8d3a-48537e4681e9.png" width="127" />

 >```